Coin Price 24h % Market Cap Volume 24h Range

 Benefits of Investing in PoS Coins

 Unlike crypto mining, earning income through PoS has a very low barrier to entry.
 Token holders don’t need expensive hardware to get involved — or even any hardware at all.
-Investors can start staking just by contributing tokens to a staking pool, which is connected to one or more validator nodes.
+Investors can start staking just by contributing tokens to a staking pool.

 Proof of Stake vs Proof of Work

-It’s worth taking a closer look at how PoS differs from Proof-of-Work (PoW) coins, the security validation mechanism used by the Bitcoin blockchain.
+It’s worth taking a closer look at how PoS differs from Proof-of-Work (PoW) coins, the security validation mechanism used by Bitcoin and other blockchains like Dogecoin

 Another important difference involves who can participate in staking vs. mining.
 With PoS, anyone can stake tokens — either to a staking pool or through their own validator node — with no or relatively little hardware.
 This makes it easy for ordinary individuals to participate in staking and earn income.

-Importantly, there are also some differences in how secure and decentralized PoS and PoW systems are.
-PoW is generally considered more secure because it’s more difficult for one person or group to assemble enough computational power to alter and validate an illegitimate block successfully.
+While there is still heavy debate on the subject, many experts agree that PoW is generally more secure than PoS because it’s more difficult for one person or group to assemble enough computational power to alter and validate an illegitimate block successfully.

-A PoS blockchain consensus mechanism is more prone to manipulation if multiple unfaithful validators work in tandem.
-However, this is highly unlikely in large networks since validators are randomly chosen.
-There are no known instances of major PoS blockchains being manipulated in this way.
+A PoS blockchain consensus mechanism is likely somewhat more prone to manipulation if multiple unfaithful validators work in tandem.
+However, this is highly unlikely in large networks since validators are randomly chosen and the potential of slashing makes it absurdly risky.
+At the time of writing, there are no known instances of major PoS blockchains being manipulated in this way.

 How to Stake Proof-of-Stake Coins

-Staking PoS tokens can seem complex at first, but it’s actually relatively easy and flexible.
-We’ll take a closer look at several ways to stake tokens and explain some key terms investors need to know.
+Staking PoS tokens can seem complex at first, but it’s surprisingly easy and flexible.
+Let’s take a closer look at several ways to stake tokens and explain some key terms investors need to know.

 Best Ways to Stake PoS Cryptos